mbdavid/LiteDB/src/content/docs/Indexes.md

 |DateTime                      |11   |
 |MaxValue                      |12   |

-- Numbers (Int32, Int64, Double or Decimal) have the same order.
-If you mix these number types in the same document field, LiteDB will convert them to `Decimal` when comparing.
+- When comparing documents, the values in the key-value pairs are compared in the order that they appear until a tie is broken.

+- When comparing arrays, every position in the arrays is compeared until a tie is broken.

+- All numeric values are converted to `Decimal` before comparison.

 ### Primary key (= auto id)

-Primary key is also one of the indexes.
-By default primary key `_id` will be created and inserted automatically when you call method `col.Insert()` .
-However it won't be created if Custom types are used in Id property.
+By default, an index over `_id` is created upon the first insertion.
+However, please note that no index will be created if the type of `_id` is any other than `ObjectId`, `Guid`, `Int32`, `Int64` and `DateTime`.

 ### EnsureIndex()

 Indexes are created via `EnsureIndex`.
-This instance method ensures an index: create the index if it does not exist or do nothing if already exists.
+This method create the index if it does not exist and does nothing if already exists.
 In v4 there is no more re-create index in change definition.
 If you want re-create an index you must drop before and runs `EnsureIndex` again.

 Indexes are identified by document field name.
 LiteDB only supports 1 field per index, but this field can be any BSON type, even an embedded document.